 Virtual Reality in Engineering

-After decades as an extreme science and engineering niche, virtual and augmented reality is finally arriving as a mainstream business technology.
-That’s thanks to the convergence of light, low-power mobile and graphics semiconductor technology, and improvements in screen displays to reduce their size, and improve the resolution and detail of images.
+After decades as an extreme science and engineering niche, virtual and augmented reality is now widely used as a mainstream business technology.
+That’s thanks to the convergence of light, low-power mobile and graphics semiconductor technology, and improvements in screen displays to reduce their size and improve the resolution and detail of images.

-As an adjunct to VR, augmented reality, viewed through a smartphone’s screen or through an augmented headset like Microsoft’s HoloLens, allows workers to see both the real world and digital information at the same time.
-These technologies combine to create great opportunities for engineers and designers to work on projects with a greater appreciation of their three-dimensional nature, at a cost of hundreds of euros, compared to many thousands for previous generations.
-Chemists and physicists can study molecules in 3D, customers can view their perfectly customised car or kitchen ahead of a build, in many businesses and markets, the possibilities and implications are massive.
+As an adjunct to VR, augmented reality, viewed through a smartphone’s screen or an augmented headset like Microsoft’s HoloLens, allows workers to simultaneously see the real world and digital information.
+These technologies combine to create significant opportunities for engineers like ourselves and designers to work on projects with a greater appreciation of their three-dimensional nature, at the cost of hundreds of euros, compared to many thousands for previous generations.

 Engineering in Cyber Space

-Augmented reality can make on-site repair processes easier to understand and follow, with a set of HoloLens being used on the International Space Station to control robotic devices or to follow instruction guides without the astronaut having to divert their attention to paper instructions constantly.
-Meanwhile, at the cutting edge of this technology, F-35 fighter pilots can “see through” their aircraft and have total understanding of the battle space thanks to their €350,000 helmets.
+Augmented reality can make on-site repair processes easier to understand and follow.
+For example, a set of HoloLens is used on the International Space Station to control robotic devices or follow instruction guides without the astronaut constantly diverting their attention to paper instructions.
+Meanwhile, at the cutting edge of this technology, F-35 fighter pilots can “see-through” their aircraft and have a total understanding of the battlespace thanks to their €350,000 helmets.

-While it might take some time for plug-ins and connectors between popular CAD and design packages to integrate with head-mounted displays, the technology is finally mature enough to allow businesses to invest in, and reap the rewards of time and money saved on projects as designs are created with greater accuracy and problems are solved faster.
+While still in constant development for use in the engineering sector, the technology is finally mature enough to allow businesses to invest in and reap the rewards of time and money saved on projects as designs are created with greater accuracy and problems are solved faster.

-For more information on how European Springs Ireland can help with your engineering challenges, get in touch.
-Contact us for our expert advice and wide range of spring sales and manufacturing services.
+Get in touch for more information on how European Springs Ireland plan to use VR in the future to help with your engineering challenges.
+We also offer expert advice and a wide range of spring sales and manufacturing services.